lenathongdara/credit-risk-classification/Module 20 Challenge/report-template.md

 If you do not recommend any of the models, please justify your reasoning.

-Both models have exhibited commendable overall accuracy, but Model 2, trained on oversampled data, particularly stands out due to its improved recall for the high-risk class in comparison to Model 1.
+The two models have exhibited commendable overall accuracy, but Model 2, trained on oversampled data, particularly stands out due to its improved recall for the high-risk class in comparison to Model 1.
 The critical decision between the two models largely depends on specific objectives.
 If the primary goal is the precise identification of high-risk loans, the superior recall of Model 2 for the high-risk class makes it a more attractive option.

 When making this decision, careful consideration of business implications becomes pivotal.
 Is the priority to accurately pinpoint high-risk loans, even if it results in more false positives?
 Alternatively, does achieving a balanced performance take precedence?
 The decision-making process should involve a nuanced assessment of precision and recall, aligning with the unique business context and priorities.